 The quack sound repeats.
 It is surely coming from much closer to me than any of those ducks on the other side of the pond, but still, I see no duck nearby.
 At this point, its source seems almost next to me.
 What else is next to me?
 No!
 I refuse to entertain my next thought.
 “Quack quack!”
 Is the sound a little more urgent now?
 It is coming from inside the overflow pipe a few feet away.

 The pipe is too long for me to reach down into it.
 It is too narrow for the duck to raise its wings and fly out of.
 Is it likely that the duck brain will say, “The only way out of here is to walk down this long, dark tunnel and see what is at the end?”
 No, it is not.
 Will I be able to sleep at night, knowing that the duck is slowly dying in the pond drain?
 Could I shoot the duck?

-I run up the hill to my house and phone my sister Beth.
-Soon after, I am standing hip-deep in my pond, frantically pouring water through the drain with a bucket while Beth waits near the spot where the pond drains into the stream.
+I run up the hill to my house and phone my sister, Beth.
+Soon after, I am standing hip-deep in my pond, frantically pouring bucketfuls of water through the drain while Beth waits near the spot where the pond drains into the stream.
 We will attempt to fire hose the duck out of the drain.
 The duck quacks louder than ever, not wanting to be washed into the dark unknown.

 Ducks will continue to die, but some will not die before Tom and I get to doctor them a few times.
 This is important to my narrative as – I feel – it reawakens a long-dormant desire in Tom to play veterinarian.

 Dr. Tom always gets to clean the duck wounds and suture them.
 I, nurse Kate, am supposed to hold the duck as still as possible.
 This is often difficult due to the maggots that will crawl out of the wound and over my arms.
 I KNOW they are not dangerous, but my brain cannot accept this without silently shrieking.
 Maggots!